Blog

 How quickly can home care start in Burleson TX?

 In most situations, home care can begin within 24 to 48 hours of the initial assessment.
 For urgent post-hospital discharges from facilities such as Huguley Medical Center or AdventHealth Burleson, we prioritize rapid intake to ensure a safe transition home.
 We are available 24/7 to take your call and begin the assessment process immediately.
+There is no paperwork barrier and no minimum commitment required to start services.

 Does home care require a long-term contract?